Particular/docs.particular.net/nservicebus/dependency-injection/index_content_core_[6,].partial.md

 Note that all NServiceBus services will be injected into the passed in dependency injection instance.
 As such there is no need to register these instances at configuration time.

-Note: `IEndpointInstance` needs to be registered to be properly resolved.
+Note: `IEndpointInstance` must be registered to be properly resolved.

 ### Cleanup

-NOTE: In Version 6 `IEndpointInstance` is not `IDisposable`.
+NOTE: In NServiceBus version 6 and above `IEndpointInstance` is not `IDisposable`.